Azure-Samples/azure-spring-boot-samples/storage/spring-cloud-azure-starter-storage-blob/storage-blob-sample/README.md

 - System Requirements

 GraalVM `native-image` compiler should be installed, see [System Requirements](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/#getting-started-native-image-system-requirements) for more details.
+If using the Windows platform, you need to install `Visual Studio Build Tools`.

 - Build the native application